rpmartz/rpmartz.github.io/_posts/2016-04-27-booktrackr-part-04-users-migrations.md

 This is happening because we've put Postgres on the classpath.
 Spring Boot sees this, and looks for Postgres connection information in the properties files.
 It sees that we have the `spring.datasource.url` property declared, but if there's no value for `${BOOKTRACKR_DB_URL}`, an exception occurs.

 We can fix this temporarily by adding an empty `src/test/resources/application.yml` file, which overrides the `application.yml` in `src/main/resources`.
-That will cause Spring to use the embedded H2 database that's on the test classpath and keep our tests passing for the time being.
+That will cause Spring to use the embedded H2 database that's on the test classpath for the integration tests and keep our tests passing for the time being.

 ### Our First Entity